Velocity dispersion profiles of dwarf spheroidal galaxies with self-interacting ultralight dark matter: Introduction

 Nature of dark matter (DM) has been an intriguing mystery for astrophysics, cosmology, and particle physics since nearly a century now \cite{Bertone_2018}.
 Its existence has been predicted from astrophysical observations and modeled using different theoretical assumptions about its nature.
 Usually, it is assumed that DM is a non-relativistic collisionless fluid, which gives rise to a cold dark matter (CDM) model \cite{blumenthal1984formation}.
 While this model explains many of the observed astrophysical phenomena, it encounters a few challenges, such as cusp-core tension \cite{weinberg2015cold, de_Blok_2009}.
 One way to resolve them is to improve the modeling of galaxies by accounting for the baryonic component, the presence of black holes, and other relevant physical processes \cite{sales2022baryonic}.
 Another possible solution is to assume that the dark matter has some small-scale structure being composed of ultralight bosons in the mass range $m \in [10^{-18}, 10^{-24}]$~eV and constituting the ultralight dark matter (ULDM) class of models \cite{Ferreira,jackson2023search, schive2025fuzzy}.

-In this study, we use the velocity dispersion profile of a set of dwarf galaxies to put constraints on dark matter and its properties.
-This problem has been previously considered for the non-interacting ULDM \cite{goldstein2022viability,teodori2025ultralightdarkmattersimulations, dalal2022excluding, may2025updated}, aiming to constrain the boson mass and the DM halo masses of the considered galaxies.
-From the velocity dispersion measurements in Fornax, Sculptor, Draco, Sextans, Ursa Minor, and Carina dwarf galaxies, it was concluded that the mass of fuzzy bosonic DM particle should be larger than $10^{-20}$~eV \cite{goldstein2022viability}.
-This poses a tension for non-interacting ULDM with $\sim 10^{-22}$~eV being the most favored mass range \cite{lee1996galactic, Ferreira, calabrese2016ultra}.
+The properties of an ULDM halo are very sensitive to the boson mass.
+For instance, the ULDM with $m \gtrsim 10^{-20}$~eV behaves similarly to standard CDM on galactic scales with pronounced wave-like behavior only in a small inner region of the halo \cite{Ferreira}.
+This regime has been previously considered for the non-interacting ULDM (sometimes referred to as fuzzy DM) \cite{goldstein2022viability,teodori2025ultralightdarkmattersimulations, dalal2022excluding, may2025updated}, aiming to constrain the boson mass from the observations of stellar dynamics.
+In particular, using the velocity dispersion measurements in Fornax, Sculptor, Draco, Sextans, Ursa Minor, and Carina dwarf galaxies, it was concluded that the mass of fuzzy bosonic DM particle should be larger than $10^{-20}$~eV \cite{goldstein2022viability}.
+While for the boson mass $\sim 10^{-20}$~eV the DM halo has the wave-like coherent structure within the coherent length smaller than $\sim$~kpc, for a boson of smaller mass $\sim 10^{-22}$~eV the coherent length can be of the order of kpc.
+Such ULDM introduces wave-like behavior on the galactic scales and, therefore, addresses small-scale challenges of CDM \cite{Ferreira, chavanis2019predictive}.
+In this study, we use the velocity dispersion profile of a set of dwarf galaxies to put constraints on the wave-like ultralight dark matter and its properties.
 Since the velocity dispersion curves have been proven to be an efficient tool to constrain non-interacting ULDM, in the present study we investigate the more general case of self-interacting ULDM \cite{lee1996galactic, chavanis2019predictive, Ferreira}.
 In this case, the local self-interaction of ultralight bosons may significantly modify the properties of an ULDM halo \cite{chavanis2019massradius}.